zardoru/iBMSC/README.md

 * Added custom color for a specified range of notes.
 XML must be typed out manually for now.
 * Removed restriction for drag and dropping files.
 Mainly for opening bms template files, not tested thoroughly.
 * Added note search function (goto measure except it's goto note)
+* Added sort function.
+Selected notes are sorted based on their VPosition and Value.